Another email from HR.

 - Attend a different division’s meeting just to see how it goes.

 Unfortunately, most companies don’t officially make these department dates, so it’ll be up to you to make it happen.
 But once you do, you’ll create new relationships (for when that next opening comes along!) or make a new friend for the cafeteria.
+You’d be surprised at how many responsibilities a Scrum role comes with!

 5. Improve your team collaboration